Cervical cancerDysplasia; Human papillomasvirus

-Most women with dysplasia or pre-invasive cancer have no symptoms.
-Screening tests, therefore, are very important.
+Most women with dysplasia (pre-cancer) or pre-invasive cancer have no symptoms.
+This is why screening tests are so important.

 - Unusual vaginal bleeding.
 Bleeding may stop and start again between regular periods, or there may be bleeding after menopause.
 Unexpected bleeding can also occur after intercourse or a pelvic exam.
 Menstrual periods sometimes last longer or are heavier than usual.

 - Increased vaginal discharge, which may contain blood.
 The discharge may occur between periods or after menopause.